-Do people that get jawline / midface fillers need epigenetic orthodontics or orthotropics treatment?
+Do people that get jawline / cheek fillers need epigenetic orthodontics or other dental treatments?

-Many people believe bone structure is part of one’s genetic inheritance and therefore, it is set in stone.
-However, there are many epigenetic factors that can influence
+Many people believe that bone structure and facial appearance are genetic; however, there are many epigenetic factors that can influence the structure and development of the skull

 Forward facial development and contouring is exactly what the jawline fillers help these patients achieve.
-While skin injections may enhance appearance and give the patient a temporary dopamine boost, they will not address the root cause of why people choose to get these procedures done in the first place.
-Our society is hung up on decreased skin elasticity and volume, but bone density and position of the bone are key factors for the sought after youthful and taught look.
+While filler injections may enhance appearance and give the patient a temporary dopamine boost, they will not address the root cause of why people choose to get these procedures done in the first place.
+The plastic surgery industry sells solutions for decreased skin elasticity and volume, but bone density and position of the bone are key factors for the sought after youthful and taught look.
 Since injections only address superficial areas underneath the skin, this leaves the opportunity for plastic surgeons and other injectors to integrate with epigenetic orthodontists, biological dentists and ENT surgeons to ensure the underlying medical conditions of their patients are also being addressed.
-A receding jawline (bone loss in the jaw) that brings people to a plastic surgeon’s office is correlated with obstruction in the nasal airway, a deviated septum, chronic mouth breathing, allergies, jaw joint issues, TMD (temporomandibular joint dysfunction) and sleep disordered breathing/ sleep apnea.
+A receding jawline due to the position of the mandible and maxilla being positioned further back is correlated with obstruction in the nasal airway, a deviated septum, chronic mouth breathing, allergies, jaw joint issues, TMD (temporomandibular joint dysfunction) and sleep disordered breathing/ sleep apnea.

 Dr. Mew has an Orthotropic/ Epigenetic orthodontics practice in London, where he helps his adult and child patients achieve forward facial growth and proper jaw position without surgery.
 As you can see in the before and after photo below, the results

 resemble patients receiving facial fillers.
 In the after photo, you can see prominent jawline and chin definition and improved projection of the maxilla bone and mid cheek as compared to the before photo.
 Fillers are a quick superficial "fix," but in the case with Dr. Mew’s patients, the changes are occurring at a deeper level amongst the bones, while also addressing functional changes to allow for proper tongue posture, improved airways, nasal breathing, ideal chewing and swallowing and improved oxygenation.
-Patients of Dr. Mew's and other doctors that use this type of treatment (not the mainstream orthodontic treatment), will achieve improved overall health and enhance their appearance, while patients who get fillers may still suffer of the underlying craniofacial deformities, malocclusion and airway obstructions.
+Patients of Dr. Mew's and other doctors that use this type of treatment (not the mainstream orthodontic treatment), will achieve improved overall health and enhance their appearance.
+Patients who only get fillers may still suffer from the underlying deformities, malocclusion and airway obstructions.

 Don't get me wrong, there may be people who seek out cosmetic procedures that are medically fine without any underlying issues.
-However, since the before photos indicate maxilla underdevelopment as being the cause of the lack of forward facial projection, it doesn't hurt to assess a cosmetic patient for any underlying medical issues or refer them to a specialist that can help address these problems if necessary (airway obstruction, tongue tie, TMD, underdeveloped maxilla, deviated septum, etc.).
+However, since the before photos indicate maxilla underdevelopment, it doesn't hurt to assess a cosmetic patient for any underlying medical issues or refer them to a specialist that can help address these problems if necessary.

 There is nothing wrong with wanting to improve the way you look, so no judgement to anyone seeking enhancement options.
-Afterall, it isn't a coincidence that people find the after photos to be more attractive- it is hardwired in our DNA to be attracted to this type of form, as it is correlated with health and function.
+After all, it is hardwired in our DNA to be attracted to this type of form, as it is correlated with health and function.
 If you want to improve your breathing, health and facial appearance click here.

 https://pubmed.ncbi.nlm.nih.gov/24658014/ Relationship between nasal obstruction and jaw maturation